Differentiating the entropy of random walks on hyperbolic groups: Proof of Theorem 2.2

-\begin{rmk} F. Ledrappier and L. Shu recently adapted our strategy in a continuous setting: using martingales as here, they obtained differentiability results for the entropy and rate of escape of Brownian motions on the universal cover of negatively curved manifolds, see http://front.math.ucdavis.edu/1309.5182. \end{rmk}
+\begin{rmk} F. Ledrappier and L. Shu recently adapted our strategy in a continuous setting: using martingales as here, they obtained differentiability results for the entropy and rate of escape of Brownian motions on the universal cover of negatively curved manifolds; see \url{http://front.math.ucdavis.edu/1309.5182}. \end{rmk}